 University Futures, Library Futures

-OCLC Research and Ithaka S+R are examining the impact of increased institutional differentiation in universities on the organization of academic libraries and the services they provide.
+OCLC Research and Ithaka S+R have examined the impact of increased institutional differentiation in universities on the organization of academic libraries and the services they provide.
 For decades, models of excellence in academic library service have been shaped by a collections-centric paradigm in which the size of local print inventory is considered a key indicator of quality.
-OCLC Research and Ithaka are joining forces to develop a new framework for understanding the fit between emerging library service paradigms and university types.
+OCLC Research and Ithaka have joined forces to develop a new framework for understanding the fit between emerging library service paradigms and university types.

 Toward a New Understanding of American Higher Education Institutions: Focus of Educational Offer, Mode of Provision, which provides context for the institution typology OCLC has developed to support this project.

 In addition to the report and literature review, you can download a set of selected figures for reuse as well as the underlying dataset and scoring formula (coming soon).